Frostdev7506/ChatSphere/README.md

 ### Description

-AI Chat application where you can chat with your Pdfs.
-Built with NEXTjs
+AI Chat application where you can chat with your PDFs.
+Application Built with NEXTjs

 ---